Hiring A Photographer

 Determine a budget

 Before hiring a photographer, you should have a clear idea of what your photography budget is and how that fits into your marketing budget.
-You may find a photographer you absolutely love, but their fees may be completely out of your price range.
-To avoid that disappointment, figure out your budget before you start looking so you know right away if a particular photographer just isn’t possible for you.
+You may find a professional photographer you absolutely love, but their fees are beyond the advertising budget.
+To avoid that disappointment, figure out your photography budget before you start looking so you know right away if a particular photographer just isn’t possible for you.

 Know the style of images you want